 Penalties are calculated using a pre-existing scale which takes into account the actions of the taxpayer.
 If the failure to disclose key information was deliberate, the penalty would likely be higher than an unintentional mistake.

 Accountants can help you with your tax investigation in several ways, these include:

-- We will advise you on the best way to respond to information from HMRC and outline what evidence that you need to provide
+- Advising you on the best way to respond to information from HMRC and outlining what evidence that you need to provide

 - Helping you collect the required information for HMRC and ensuring that this information is correct